 We will manage the grant agreement through the online portal.
 This includes issuing and executing the grant agreement.
 Execute means both you and the Commonwealth have accepted the agreement.
-You must not start any AI Adopt Program activities until a grant agreement is executed.
-We are not responsible for any expenditure you incur and cannot make any payments until a grant agreement is executed.
+You may elect to commence your project from the date we notify you that your application is successful.
+We are not responsible for any expenditure you incur until a grant agreement is executed.
+The Commonwealth will not be liable, and should not be held out as being liable, for any activities undertaken before the grant agreement is executed.